richajain86/Computer-Graphics/README.md

 # Computer-Graphics
-# Implementation of Sutherland Hodgman Polygon clipping
+# Implementation of Sutherland Hodgman Polygon clipping in C Language